 Audrey Jarreton is a partner in the banking and finance practice group at Loyens & Loeff in Luxembourg.
 She focuses on cross-border financing and refinancing, acquisition finance, real estate finance and transportation finance.
-Her clients include multinational groups, including listed companies, as well as major private equity firms and banks.
-Audrey is a member of various industry expert groups of the Luxembourg financial sector and is part of the executive committee of the International Association for Young Lawyers (AIJA).
+Her clients include multinational groups, some of which are listed companies, as well as major private equity firms and banks.
+Audrey is a member of various industry expert groups of the Luxembourg financial sector and was part of the executive committee of the International Association for Young Lawyers (AIJA).
 She was also the national representative at the AIJA.
+She is co-sharing the finance group at the Luxembourg Private Equity and Venture Capital Association (LPEA).